 the shop owner was politely asked by police to remove it from public view, which he voluntarily did.

-Press TV have issued another propaganda peice suggesting that Ofcom are set to ban the satellite channel from broadcasting with a UK
+Press TV have issued another propaganda peice suggesting that Ofcom are set to ban the satellite channel from broadcasting with a UK licence.

 Press TV writes in a website posting: